legendu-net/blog/misc/content/2013/10/gpu-tips/gpu-tips.markdown

 Slug: gpu-tips
 Category: Computer Science
 Tags: tips, GPU, programming, Nvidia
-Modified: 2023-07-13 19:11:47
+Modified: 2023-07-18 00:56:57

-**Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
-Please look for better alternatives.**
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**

 ## List GPU Devices on Linux